tylerneylon/math/permutations/part1/perms1.md

 What if 3 and 5 were already in the same cycle?
 Then $\pi * (3\;5)$ takes on the meaning
-"cut apart the subcycles starting with 3 and 5:"
+"*cut* apart the subcycles starting with 3 and 5:"

 $$(1\;2)(3\;4\;5\;6) * (3\;5) = (1\;2)(3\;4)(5\;6)$$